bharatsoni101/chatbot/README.md

 ## Notes
 - Ensure your API key is valid and the model specified in the code is supported by Groq.
 - For large PDFs, embedding and search may take some time.
+- The app caches AI responses for each user query.
+If you ask the same question again, the cached answer is returned instantly and no new AI call is made.
 - If you encounter errors, check the Streamlit logs and ensure all dependencies are installed.

 ## License
 This project is for educational and demonstration purposes.